VikingStudio/FG-5E-Enhancer/README.md

 ## Things to patch
 - Create new larger graphics large health dot and health bar.
 Are a bit blurred in FGU.
-- Horizontal health bar will grow in a negative direction as a grey bar.
-Minimize horizontal health bar at 0% health, not below.

 ## Releases
 v0.1.0 (September, 17th, 2019)